 What happened in 1991 to change this?
 Most would point to the fact that nobody was buying cards for gum at that point.
 Gum was often seen as a drawback that often damaged cards by leaving a residual stain on cardboard surfaces.

 My theory is different.
 Topps gleefully shipped truckloads of gum and cards to store shelves through much of 1991.
 They also printed the Topps Traded edition, a year-end set showcasing rookies and players who changed teams.
-As in years past, Traded cards were issued only as a complete set and did not contain gum.
+Against the tradition of years past, Traded cards were issued in pack form for the first time.
+The packs’ wrappers skipped the familiar wax paper, using a much more synthetic material as they were issued without gum.
 The set did, however, contain a rookie card of gum aficionado Luis Gonzalez.

 By 2002 gum was a distant memory for baseball card collectors.
 Luis Gonzalez was not, having knocked in the winning run of the recently concluded 2001 World Series.
 Following a Spring Training in March he spit out his gum.
 A Minnesota sports memorabilia dealer asked a security guard for access to the gum and then promptly listed it for sale in an online auction.
 Bidding passed the four-figure mark as local radio played up the decidedly oddball offering.